-- Remain biologics-focused, but modality flexible, leveraging a versatile approach to designing unique solutions for complex problems.
+- Systematically and empirically interrogate complex disease-associated biology.
+We employ unbiased, systematic investigations of complex disease-associated biology in pursuit of uncovering novel mechanisms of action and identifying proprietary insights into critical biological processes and pathways demonstrating powerful biological effects. - Remain biologics-focused, but modality flexible, leveraging a versatile approach to designing unique solutions for complex problems.
 Building on these biological insights, we deploy our protein and antibody engineering expertise to create product candidates designed to be highly specific, to modulate targeted processes and to boost therapeutic potential.
 We have an unbiased antibody generation approach and use an array of modalities and technologies to optimize the properties of our antibody product candidates and native proteins. - Urgently advance therapies to meet unmet needs.
 We seek to move promising product candidates we have discovered and developed rapidly into proof-of-concept clinical studies and, if warranted, late-stage development. - Build a diversified pipeline, honed with disciplined prioritization.
 We seek to allocate our capital efficiently and strategically and fund our portfolio based on each program's scientific and other merits.
-Our discipline has been demonstrated by our decision not to proceed with development activities on multiple potentially viable product candidates for portfolio management reasons to concentrate our resources on what we consider our most promising product candidates. - Recruit and retain industry-leading research and development talent.
+Our discipline has been demonstrated by our decision not to proceed with development activities on multiple potentially viable product candidates for portfolio management and capital conservation reasons and to concentrate our resources and focus our execution on our solid tumor oncology programs.

+- Recruit and retain industry-leading research and development talent.
 Our talented and experienced team is the foundation of our company.
-We aim to attract outstanding individuals with expertise in discovery sciences, protein and antibody engineering, pharmacology, translational medicine and preclinical and clinical development who are committed to sustaining and enhancing our scientific excellence, rigor and innovation, our creative clinical development and our high level of productivity. - Pursue collaborations with strategic partners when beneficial.
-Partnering has been and is expected to continue to be a key component of our strategy.
-For example, our collaboration with Merck Sharp & Dohme Corp., or Merck, described in more detail below, has historically provided us with robust financial support that enabled us to broaden and accelerate our research efforts and to develop more product candidates for major indications than we could have advanced on our own.
-Given the breadth of opportunities that have been, and may in the future be, produced by our prolific discovery engine, we may decide to pursue additional strategic partners to progress, in whole or in part, some of our wholly-owned product candidates and/or commercialize any resulting approved products.
+We aim to attract outstanding individuals with expertise in discovery sciences, protein and antibody engineering, pharmacology, translational medicine and preclinical and clinical development who are committed to sustaining and enhancing our scientific excellence, rigor and innovation, our creative clinical development and our high level of productivity. - Pursue BD Arrangements with partners.
+Pursuing BD Arrangements has been and is expected to continue to be a key component of our strategy.
+Given the breadth of opportunities that have been, and may in the future be, produced by our discovery engine, we are actively seeking, or intend to seek, BD Arrangements with third-party partners to progress, in whole or in part, the development of one or more of our product candidates.
+We believe that this strategy, if successfully implemented, may enable more of the programs in our pipeline, including those in active development by us, to be advanced as effectively and efficiently as possible.